JavaScript Promise.any()

 • The promise2 is fulfilled to value v2 at t2.

-If all promises in the iterable object are rejected or if the iterable object is empty, the Promise.any() return a promise that rejects with an AggregateError containing all the rejection reasons.
+If all promises in the iterable object are rejected or if the iterable object is empty, the Promise.any() return a promise that is rejected with an AggregateError containing all the rejection reasons.
 The AggregateError is a subclass of Error.

 In this diagram: